traefik/traefik/docs/user-guide/cluster-docker-consul.md

 This guide explains how to use Træfik in high availability mode in a Docker Swarm and with Let's Encrypt.

-Why we need Traefik in cluster mode?
+Why do we need Traefik in cluster mode?
 Running multiple instances should work out of the box?

 If you want to use Let's Encrypt with Traefik, sharing configuration or TLS certificates between many Træfik instances, you need Traefik cluster/HA.